23andMe vs AncestryDNA

 Several years ago, for example, AncestryDNA’s test tended to overestimate a person’s Scandinavian heritage, a problem that they have since fixed.

-AncestryDNA has a much larger database of results from other people who have been tested, which means their results might be a little more accurate, but probably not enough to make a difference.
+AncestryDNA has a much larger customer database (15 million) from other people who have been tested, which means their results might be a little more accurate, but probably not enough to make a difference.

 Ethnicity Estimates Winner: It’s a tie